 Best car insurance companies in Minnesota

-Residents of Minnesota can purchase auto insurance from a number of different insurance companies.
-To make your search a little easier, we put together a list of the best affordable Minnesota auto insurance companies based on expert ratings and average insurance premium rates.
+Drivers can purchase auto insurance from a number of different car insurance companies in Minnesota.
+To make your search a little easier, we put together a list of the best Minnesota auto insurance companies, based on market share, average rates, coverages, discounts and customer satisfaction reviews.
+We also gave each company a Bankrate Score, which accounts for factors like price, coverage, customer service and financial strength as outlined in our Methodology below.

 Average cost of car insurance in Minnesota

-In the North Star State, the average cost of auto insurance is about $1,582 per year for full coverage and $522 per year for minimum coverage, as shown in the table below.
-This is slightly cheaper than the national average of $1,738 for full coverage.
+In the North Star State, the average cost of auto insurance is about $1,643 per year for a full coverage policy.
+This is slightly cheaper than the national average rate of $1,674 for a full coverage policy.

 |Average annual premium for minimum coverage in Minnesota||Average annual premium for full coverage in Minnesota|